Description of Program

 Direct applications are accepted on a rolling basis, with a final deadline of the last day in January.
 We recommend that you submit your materials as early as possible.

-For the semester or post-bar fellowship program:
+For the semester program:

 Applications are accepted on a rolling basis.
 Again, we recommend that you submit your materials as early as possible.